Demographics of Brazil

 Brazil had an official resident population of 203 million in 2022, according to the Brazilian Institute of Geography and Statistics (IBGE).
 Brazil is the seventh most populous country in the world and the second most populous in the Americas and Western Hemisphere.

 Brazilians are mainly concentrated in the eastern part of the country, which comprises the Southeast, South, and Northeast.
 But it also has a significant presence in large cities in the Center-West and North.
-According to the 2022 census, Brazil had 88,252,121 White people, 92,083,286 Mixed people, 20,656,458 Black people, 850,132 Asian people, and 1,227,640 Indigenous people.
+According to the 2022 census, Brazil had 88,252,121 White people, 92,083,286 Brown people, 20,656,458 Black people, 850,132 Asian people, and 1,227,640 Indigenous people.